Keystroke POS Go to the Keystroke POS Home Page Keystroke POS

 Note:

 The serial number from the KEYSTROK.LIC file is stored in the KSIL#.DAT file.
 These files will not be used unless each one has a different serial number.
-If you are going to generate these files for several stores on the same machine, copy the KEYSTROK.LIC file from the installation disks for each store into that store's data directory.
+When generating these files for several stores on the same machine, copy the KEYSTROK.LIC file for each store into that store's data directory.

 Keystroke POS Point Of Sale Software